-This is not an uncommon question that we hear in clinic, it’s commonly followed up with “It’s been there a while and it’s not getting any better”
+This is not an uncommon question that we hear in the clinic, it’s commonly followed up with “It’s been there a while and it’s not getting any better”

 The chances are, you have a verrucae pedis, which is the Latin name for plantar wart – put that one in your back pocket for trivia night!

-Verrucae can present in a variety of formations, with differing distinct characteristics and shapes.
+Verrucas can present in a variety of formations, with differing distinct characteristics and shapes.
 It is possible you may have a few different types of verruca on your foot and perhaps you are finding some are responding better to treatment than others?
 Not to worry there is a reason behind this conundrum which I am about to explain.

 Your next question is, “how did I get the virus?”
 Honestly, it could be anywhere, everything on Earth’s surface is covered with micro-organisms.
-The reason why it’s popped up on your foot is because your body is ignorant to that strain of the HPV virus and it managed to find a small portal of entry in your skin to make itself at home, even though it’s not welcome.
+The reason why it’s popped up on your foot is that your body is ignorant to that strain of the HPV virus and it managed to find a small portal of entry in your skin to make itself at home, even though it’s not welcome.

 Written by Astrid Codemo, HCPC Registered Podiatrist, Active Step Healthcare Ltd.